ashleybaxter/iamashley/_posts/2016-10-13-start-with-people.markdown

 Things have slowed down in my second full month of trading.

 This is because I've burned through my 'immediate network'.
-It's a lame term to describe my friends in the industry, Twitter followers, email subscribers etc. Those who have watched as I've built Jack and were ready to get on-board from the start (thanks, guys!).
+It's a lame term to describe my friends in the industry, Twitter followers, email subscribers etc. Those who have watched as I've built With Jack and were ready to get on-board from the start (thanks!).

 Now leads are generated from paid resources, ads and organic search.
 That's fine, but these leads require more of the 'hard sell'.

 In hindsight, I'd have approached things differently to make post-launch easier.
-I wasn't nearly as active in the build-up to launching Jack as I could have been.
+I wasn't nearly as active in the build-up to launching With Jack as I could have been.

 <h3>A Different Approach</h3>